Switching & Shopping During Open Enrollment

 Every year, Deft Research does a study asking consumers with Individual and Family Plan (IFP) coverage if and why they switched coverage.
-This year, they conducted surveys during OEP and afterwards to identify the reasons behind consumers switching plans.
+They generally conduct surveys during OEP and afterwards to identify the reasons behind consumers switching plans.

-In their 2017 Individual and Family Plan Shopping and Switching Study, Deft found that there are 3 general categories of switchers:
+Over the years, Deft has found that there are 3 general categories of switchers:

 - Previously Uninsured